Series (3 Episodes available)

 TV, DVD, NON-THEATRICAL, INTERNET, VOD

 This 3-film series explores the depth of the connection, both physical and spiritual, between three nomadic tribes of Mongolia and animals.
-In each film, the protagonist struggles with an identity crisis between modernity and tradition.
+In each film, the protagonist is faced with an identity crisis between modernity and tradition.
 However, by returning to the wilderness and bonding with the sacred animal, they find a way to resolve their inner conflict.

 "These ancient rituals of human-animal connection are among the last authentic forms of cultural expression for nomads.
 As an ethnographic filmmaker, I would like to document these rituals before they disappear, these ancient bonds that connect us to nature and animals.
 It is this secret language that I would like to convey in this trilogy."
 Hamid Sardar